-New Board Member Profiles Susan Hollister is a member of Main Line Unitarian Church in Devon, PA, near Philadelphia.
-She is a registered dietitian and mother of two grown.
-Susan first experienced a small group while attending the Unitarian Society of New Haven in CT.
+Susan Hollister is a member of Main Line Unitarian Church in Devon, Pennsylvania, near Philadelphia.
+She is a registered dietitian and mother of two grown children.
+Susan first experienced a small group while attending the Unitarian Society of New Haven in Connecticut.
 The concept was just in the talking stage when she and husband, Alan, moved to Pennsylvania and joined MLUC in 2002.
 Knowing SGM was an ideal way for newcomers to meet people and make connections, Susan joined the implementation committee and helped launch the program.
 She facilitates a Monday morning group, sits on the steering committee, and currently serves as co-chair of the SGM Program.
 Susan helped start a needlework group at MLUC and belongs to one of its book groups.
 An avid gardener, she heads to the woodland on most fine days to nurture native plants and create a wildlife haven.

 Rev. Marti Keller joins our Board from the Atlanta area.
 She is, as she describes it, not quite a cradle, more like preschool Unitarian, having grown up in congregations in Bethesda, Maryland and Palo Alto, California.
-She is a self-proclaimed small group aficionado, from her UU religious education roots, to her participation in the women's poetry collective movement, to her work as a lay and ordained minister in credo or covenant groups in the parish.
+She is a selfproclaimed small group aficionado, from her UU religious education roots, to her participation in the women's poetry collective movement, to her work as a lay and ordained minister in credo or covenant groups in the parish.
 She is a member of an Atlanta congregation based spirituality group that is in its ninth year, as well as one for Jewish UU and other women that also meets monthly.
 Her own congregation has ongoing small groups.
-In her community ministry work with an interfaith homeless organization, she has been working with small spiritual growth groups since 1997, and as an adjunct instructor in the contextual education program of Candler School of Theology, Emory University, she has been teaching a small group seminar for the past five years.
-The UUSGM Quarterly Editor: Mellen Kennedy The UUSGM Quarterly provides information, explores issues and shares resources on Small Group Ministry or Covenant Groups.
+In her community ministry work with an interfaith homeless organization, she has been working with small spiritual growth groups since 1997.
+She is an adjunct instructor in the contextual education program of Candler School of Theology, Emory University, she has been teaching a small group seminar for the past five years.

+The UUSGM Quarterly Editor: Mellen Kennedy

+The UUSGM Quarterly provides information, explores issues and shares resources on Small Group Ministry or Covenant Groups.
+It is funding in part by our members like you, and by a grant from the Fund for Unitarian Universalism..

 Do you have a SGM experience to share, or a testimonial, or an exciting aspect of the SGM program in your congregation?
-Please send your requests for topics, your ideas and submissions to mellen@smallgroupministry.net. èFeature Articles in Upcoming Issues:
+See page 4 for our new column "Our Members Write..."
+Please send your requests for topics, and your ideas and submissions to mellen@smallgroupministry.net.

+èFeature Articles in Upcoming Issues: